ec1oud/nettebook/kanban.md

 - [x] saving resources to doc dir instead of the resource dir
 - [x] SDI: multiple docs in multiple windows
 - [x] task cut & paste loses the checkbox (QTBUG-103714)
+- [x] SDI: open links in new windows

 # research